ThirteenAG/WidescreenFixesPack/readme.md

     premake5 vs2022

 The usage is as simple as inserting the files into game's root directory.
 Uninstalling is as easy as that too, delete the files and you are done.

+# Important notes

+- Not compatible with Windows XP.
+- If you're using WINE, you may want to check these issues: [#480](https://github.com/ThirteenAG/WidescreenFixesPack/issues/480#issuecomment-406734717), [#207](https://github.com/ThirteenAG/WidescreenFixesPack/issues/207).

 # List of fixes: